Microemulsion/LBD3Q19/README.md

 # LBD3Q19 Project Overview

-This project provides a C++ implementation of the classical Lattice Boltzmann Method (LBM) using the D3Q19 model.
-It is designed for studying the movement of small particles and polymers in fluid.
-The code serves as a research and learning tool, with references to related scientific articles included in the comments for further reading and validation.
+This C++ implementation of the classical D3Q19 Lattice Boltzmann Method (LBM) is part of codes designed for studying the movement of small particles and polymers in fluid, with references to related scientific articles included in the comments for further reading and validation.